IgniteUI/igniteui-docfx/en/components/general/localization.md

 # Localization (i18n)

-Currently, Ignite UI for Angular ships with resource strings for the following languages and scripts: German, French, Italian, Spanish, Bulgarian, Japanese, Korean, Traditional Chinese (zh-Hant) and Simplified Chinese (zh-Hans).
+Currently, Ignite UI for Angular ships with resource strings for the following languages and scripts: Bulgarian, Czech, Danish, Dutch, French, German, Hungarian, Italian, Japanese, Korean, Polish, Portuguese, Romanian, Spanish, Swedish, Turkish, Traditional Chinese (zh-Hant) and Simplified Chinese (zh-Hans).
 These are available via the `igniteui-angular-i18n` package.

 With only a few lines of code, users can easily localize the strings in Ignite UI for Angular components.